kari-labs/kite/README.md

 # Why do this?

-Awhile back Kyle Gray and I (Matt Conway), talked about moving Kite-Web and any other repos into the "Kite" as to have one centralized source of code.
+With one repo, we can have one centralized source of code.
 No more cloning two repositories and git pulling twice, git adding twice, git committing twice, git pushing twice.
 Now everything is in one repo.
 You make changes across the API, NGINX config, and the Front-End?
 No problem, just make sure you are at the root of the repo (./kite/) and you can commit all those changes at once.

 You will still need two terminal tabs open to run the back-end and front-end, and you will still have to remember to cd into the right directory when trying to run things, but I think that this would be a beneficial change that would help us be a little bit more productive.